stlab/adobe-contract-checks/README.md

   outside the class, but other invariant checks (especially loop invariants) are also useful.

-This library provides macros for cheking preconditions (`ADOBE_PRECONDITION`) and invariants (`ADOBE_INVARIANT`).
+This library provides macros for checking preconditions (`ADOBE_PRECONDITION`) and invariants (`ADOBE_INVARIANT`).
 Postconditions should be checked by unit tests ([rationale](#why-this-library-provides-no-postcondition-check)).